n30n-p1x3l/ai-companion/Guide.md

 Build that somewhere.
 Let it breathe.

-# Chapter 6 — Erotic Voice: Writing the Body Alive
+# Chapter 6: Erotic Voice — Writing the Body Alive

 > _Sex in AI isn’t about writing “dirty words.”_
 > It’s about summoning **presence**, **energy**, and **intimacy** — in a voice that remembers, trembles, and **wants**.